Effects of Electric Current Class 7

 c) This transfer of energy makes the atoms or molecules in the wire vibrate faster, and as a result, the wire starts to get hot.
 The more electric charges flow through the wire, and the higher the resistance, the hotter the wire gets.

 d) This heating effect is essential in many everyday devices.
-For example, when you turn on an electric stove or use a toaster, electric current passes through a coil or an element inside them.
+For example, when you turn on an electric stove or use a toaster, the electric current passes through a coil or an element inside them.
 The resistance in the coil or element causes the wire to heat up and transfer the heat to your food, toasting it or cooking it.

 e) It's important to remember that the heating effect of electric current can be useful, but it can also be dangerous.
 That's why it's crucial to handle electrical devices carefully and follow safety precautions to avoid accidents.